zcorpan/html-parser-book/manuscript/parser.md

 >
 > * `{a: 1, b: 3, c: 4}`

 Are you familiar with *hoisting variables* in JavaScript?
 This is kinda similar, except in HTML, if you use an `html` start tag or a `body` start tag when those elements are already open, it will set the attributes of the token (but not those that already exist on the element) on the `html` or `body` element in the DOM.
-This doesn’t happen for any other element.
+This doesn't happen for any other element.

 The correct answer to the quiz is thus `{a: 1, b: 2, c: 4}`.

-Using `html` or `body` tags where they are not expected is, of course, a parse error, so don’t do this.
+Using `html` or `body` tags where they are not expected is, of course, a parse error, so don't do this.

 ### The foreign lands: SVG and MathML